 The term managed futures describes an industry made up of professional money managers known as Commodity Trading Advisors (CTAs).
-As investors look for greater diversity in their portfolios, these trading advisors manage client assets on a discretionary basis using global futures markets as an investment medium.
+As investors look for greater diversity in their portfolios, these trading advisors manage client assets on a discretionary basis using global futures and options on futures markets as an investment medium.

 Investment management professionals have been using managed futures for more than 30 years.
 More recently, institutional investors such as corporate and public pension funds, endowments and trusts, and banks have made managed futures part of a well-diversified portfolio.

 Reduced Portfolio Volatility Risk.
 The primary benefit of adding a managed futures component to a diversified investment portfolio is that it may decrease portfolio volatility.
 This is possible due to the low- to slightly negative correlation of managed futures with equities and bonds.
 One of the key tenets of Modern Portfolio Theory, as developed by the Nobel Prize economist Dr. Harry M. Markowitz, is that more efficient investment portfolios can be created by diversifying among asset categories with low to negative correlations.

 Potential for Enhanced Portfolio Returns.
 While managed futures investments carry a substantial amount of risk, they have the potential to enhance overall portfolio performance due to the benefits of diversification and crisis alpha.